Delivery: A mix of daytime, evening, Saturday, and online courses.

 Our courses focus on studying human behavior and development in the context of a diverse and rapidly changing world.
-We use a mix of lecture, discussion, and hands-on activities to encourage students to apply the science of psychology to real-life situations.
+We use a mix of lectures, discussions, and hands-on activities to encourage students to apply the science of psychology to real-life situations.

 The Psychology department includes faculty with a wide range of experiences, including clinicians, researchers, textbook authors, and recipients of teaching awards.

 Students can take individual Psychology courses to meet Liberal Arts and Sciences requirements for an Associate in Arts Degree (AA), Minnesota Transfer Curriculum (MnTC), or to transfer individually to two- and four-year colleges and universities.

 Additionally, the Mental and Behavioral Health Worker Certificate provides psychology coursework that applies to a variety of entry-level careers in mental health.